GustavoRSSilva/weather_forecast/README.md

 6- grunt web_server

 By default it will open on the on the port 8000.
-Once every step is completed, go to your web browser (maek sure javascript is enabled) and go to http://localhost:8000/index.html
+Once every step is completed, on your web browser, make sure javascript is enabled, and go to http://localhost:8000/index.html